guerreror/pepo/README.md

 #> # ... with 26 more rows
 ```

-Then we can call `tree_hrf` on that data frame.
+Then we can call `tree_hrf()` on that tibble.
 The function will return the original data frame plus a new variable, `hrf`.
 This function assumes branch lengths are **in coalescent units** (e.g., calculated in MP-EST).
 The call below will assume the default population-wide mutation rate (0.01).

 ``` r
 tomato_hrf <- tree_hrf(tomato_branches)